Qabala: Public transport

 Qabala is linked by regular bus and minibus to Baku, and less frequently to other regional centres.
 Within the city there are three numbered minibus routes running once or twice an hour.

 Air

 Qabala Airport is around 20 km south of the city.
 There are twice weekly flights to Baku and international connections to Dubai and Russia.

+Rail

+The Baku-Gabala-Baku route is a speed rail line in Azerbaijan that connects the capital city of Baku with the city of Gabala.
+The train is operated by Azerbaijan Railways (ADY).

 Education

 There are 4 primary schools, 5 secondary schools and 4 special schools in the town.

 Healthcare

 Qabala Central Regional Hospital is the largest hospital in the city, Qabala Children's Hospital and Qabala Treatment and Diagnostic Center, which specialises in rehabilitation and long-term illnesses and conditions.

 Regional media

 During the USSR period, "Galibiyyat" newspaper was published in Qabala.

 Currently, a group of young people created Gabalacity.net website which gives information about Qabala aiming to develop the tourism potential of the district.

 Today "Qabala" newspaper is being published in the region which was first published on 15 October 1933 as "Bolshevik Mubarizi".
 Qabala Region Executive Power manages the publication of "Gabala" newspaper.
 Nadir Atakishiyev is leading the newspaper.